-Your doctor or sonographer might be able to talk you through the results of your echocardiogram may be discussed with you immediately after the examination.
-Alternatively, your results may be sent to your doctor who will discuss them with you at your next appointment.
+Your doctor or sonographer might be able to talk you through the results of your echocardiogram with you immediately after the procedure.
+Alternatively, your results may be sent to your doctor who will go through them with you at your next appointment.

-If you have an echocardiogram as an out-patient procedure, you will be able to return home after the test is completed.
-You will be able to continue with your day-to-day activities as usual.
+If you have an echocardiogram as an out-patient procedure, you will be able to go home straight after the test.
+And you should be fine to carry on with your usual day-to-day activities – you can drive home, for example.

 Complications are when problems occur during or after the procedure.

 - A standard echocardiogram is a safe procedure.
 There are no known complications associated with having it.

-- A stress echocardiogram can occasionally cause heart rhythm problems, headache or chest pains.
+- A stress echocardiogram can occasionally cause heart rhythm problems, a headache or chest pains.